HOME

 Operational Guidelines

-Last update : Operational Guidelines Rev 3.2 on April 10, 2024.
+Last update : Operational Guidelines Rev 3.3 on August 16, 2024.

 All customers, end users and earth station operators of SJC satellites are required to comply with the Operational Guidelines.